 Fast, effortless and 100% online.

-Simply being off-payroll does not mean that you’re not an employee.
-The new IR35 law states that if you’re an off-payroll worker and your client treats you like an employee, then your client must place you on the payroll and pay employment taxes for your work.
+Simply being off-payroll doesn’t mean that you’re not an employee.
+IR35 states that if you’re an off-payroll worker and treated like an employee, your client must place you on the payroll.
+You then pay employment taxes for your work.

 If you’re off-payroll and are unsure whether you’re a disguised employee for one of your clients, ask yourself:

 If the answer is yes to any of these questions, then it’s likely you are in the eyes of HMRC.
 To double-check the relationship between you and your client, you can use the CEST tool from HMRC.

 Sign up for important updates, deadline reminders and basic tax hacks sent straight to your inbox.